 Prominent examples can be found in the world of knowledge structures surrounding hiring and promotion.
 Modern hiring practices attempt to control for racial-ethnic and gender biases by creating oversight offices concerned with equal employment opportunities (Dobbin 2009).
-We can consider these practices as knowledge structures because they relied on elaborated criteria for evaluating applicants while incorporating articulated safeguards, and because they included empirical testing for outcomes.
-Recent social science studies have critiqued these knowledge structures for failing properly to account for “unconscious bias” or “implicit social cognition” that can influence the initial sorting of applicants’ qualifications (Greenwald & Banaji 1995).
-Similarly, management schemes, such as the Triple Bottom Line, have been critiqued—in this case by researchers who find applicable data difficult to find for the proposed social and ecological “bottom lines” (Slaper & Hall 2011).
-In most such cases of critique without refinement, researchers leave it up to actors in source institutions to devise refined knowledge structures to address their critiques—and of course this often does not happen.
-The reconsideration of equal opportunity in light of “implicit social cognition” theory is a liminal case, because university researchers have developed tests, such as the Implicit Association Test (Greenwald, McGhee & Schwartz 1998) to measure unconscious bias, but the tests have not yet been accepted by employers — in part because other psychologists have criticized their validity (Azar 2008).
+We can consider these practices as knowledge structures because they have relied on elaborated criteria for evaluating applicants while incorporating articulated safeguards, and because they have included empirical testing for outcomes.
+Recent social-science studies have critiqued these knowledge structures for failing properly to account for “unconscious bias” or “implicit social cognition” that can influence the initial sorting of applicants’ qualifications (Greenwald and Banaji 1995).
+Similarly, management schemes such as the triple bottom line have been critiqued—in this case, by researchers who find applicable data difficult to find for the proposed social and ecological “bottom lines” (Slaper and Hall 2011).
+In most such cases of critique without refinement, researchers leave it up to actors in source institutions to devise refined knowledge structures to address their critiques—and of course, this often does not happen.
+The reconsideration of equal opportunity in light of “implicit social cognition” theory is a liminal case, because university researchers have developed tests, such as the Implicit Association Test (Greenwald, McGhee, and Schwartz 1998) to measure unconscious bias, but the tests have not at this time been accepted by employers — in part because other psychologists have criticized their validity (Azar 2008).

 Colonization of Practice.
-New knowledge structures generated in academic libraries and laboratories sometimes so clearly appear to represent advances that they transform non-academic institutions in short order.
+New knowledge structures generated in academic libraries and laboratories sometimes so clearly appear to represent advances that they transform nonacademic institutions in short order.
 The importation of knowledge structures from positive psychology into the training of military soldiers and officers is a notable recent example (Seligman 2011).
-The U.S. Army’s Comprehensive Soldier Fitness program derives from research on resilience conducted by psychologists associated with the Center for Positive Psychology at the University of Pennsylvania.
-The program includes tests for psychological fitness, online courses aiming to improve psychological fitness, and a Master Resilience Training program for drill sergeants.
-The last component, the lynchpin of the program, according to its director, Martin Seligman, focuses on building officers’ mental toughness, “signature strengths,” and capacity for strong relationships with troops in their platoons.
+The US Army’s Comprehensive Soldier Fitness program derives from research on resilience conducted by psychologists associated with the Center for Positive Psychology at the University of Pennsylvania.
+The program includes tests for psychological fitness, online courses aiming to improve psychological fitness, and a master resilience training program for drill sergeants.
+The last component—the linchpin of the program, according to its director—focuses on building officers’ mental toughness, “signature strengths,” and capacity for strong relationships with troops in their platoons.
 More than one million soldiers have participated in the program.
-The focus on resilience is obviously appropriate in the context of military combat, though under-theorized in the past.
-The program was developed by Seligman and his associates also meets efficiency criteria.
-It is easy to deliver, provides quick feedback on results, and builds on core competencies already required for military officers (ibid.)
+The focus on resilience is obviously appropriate in the context of military combat, though undertheorized in the past.
+The program, developed by Seligman and his associates, also meets efficiency criteria.
+It is easy to deliver, provides quick feedback on results, and builds on core competencies already required for military officers (Seligman 2011)